openstack/charm-guide/doc/source/project/procedures/placement-charm.rst

    juju run-action --wait nova-cloud-controller/leader resume

 Finally, upgrade the nova-cloud-controller services.
-Below all units are upgraded simultaneously but see the :ref:`cdg:paused_single_unit` service upgrade method for a more controlled approach:
+Below all units are upgraded simultaneously but see the :ref:`paused_single_unit` service upgrade method for a more controlled approach:

 .. code-block:: none